 I played club baseball in college and now play in an adult ice hockey league.
-I am a fan of the New York Yankees, the New York Rangers, and University of Kentucky basketball and football.
+I am a fan of the New York Yankees, the New York Rangers, and UK basketball and football.

 I read voraciously.
 Favorite authors include Steinbeck, Marilynne Robinson, E.B.
-White, Zadie Smith, David Foster Wallace, Charles Dickens, Gay Talese, and many, many more.
+White, Zadie Smith, David Foster Wallace, Alice McDermott, Charles Dickens, Gay Talese, and many, many more.

 I listen to all sorts of music, but my favorite genres are jazz, blues, classic rock, country, and classical.
 I can give a pretty solid piano performance of the theme song from Jaws, and I can also do a note-for-note rendition of John Cage's 4'33" on any instrument you put in front of me.
 Trying to expand my repertoire on guitar.

 I try to have fun with whatever I'm doing.
 My life has a running soundtrack in my head, and I often break out into spontaneous song while completing household (apartment-hold?) chores.
 I can also do fair impressions of Yogi Bear, any James Earl Jones character, and Stitch of "Lilo &" fame.